"Are any of the characters in love?" "Yes, they're in love...WITH ADVENTURE!"

 Touhou has no romance whatsoever.
 Hell, only a literal handful of characters even have known family members.

 Love and sex are never mentioned in Dark Souls.
 The only marriage ever mentioned is off screen and neither character involved is personally encountered.
-It might just be that the world sucks so much no one can really bother thinking about such things, or that the Dark Sign is also Sterility Plague.
+However, it's heavily implied through Ciaran's dialogue that she was in a relationship with the Knight Artorias, even going so far as to say this as she dies, should the player kill her:

 Persona 4 Arena is a very odd example.
 In the original game, the Silent Protagonist could pick from one of several girls from optional Romance Sidequests.
 Since Arena is a direct sequel, story wise, whether or not the hero (now named Yu Narukami) entered into a relationship with a girl, or who the girl would be is never discussed in order to keep it open and prevent Ship-to-Ship Combat.
 It's merely hinted at by some characters that he is a Chick Magnet.